nicoleka1/CarRentalProject/README.md

 #### Scenario 5: Frequency of Rental
 ------------------------------------------------------------
-Description: A logged in user want to see the frequency of cars rented.
+Description: A logged in admin wants to see the frequency of cars rented.

 Steps:
-1. User navigates to the frequency of rental screen.
+1. Admin navigates to the cars screen to see the frequency.
 2. An overview of the frequency of rentals is provided.
-3. User logs out.
+3. Admin logs out.

 ### Use Case